k2view-academy/K2View-Academy/articles/TDM/tdm_architecture/03_task_execution_processes.md

 The TDM LU holds the execution details of each task execution.
 The TDM's **instance ID** is the **task_execution_id** generated for each task execution.

-A completed task execution is synchronized into the TDM LU.
+The completed task execution is synchronized into the TDM LU.
 The execution information and the TDM execution reports are extracted from the TDM LUI data.